 Finding cycle routes suitable for kids in the capital is not the easiest thing.
 You can of course just plot your route using Google Maps’ cycling option, but it’s highly likely that the “cycle lane” will lead you and the family onto congested roads at some point.
-It is possible to cycle traffic-free in London though, so check our seven family-friendly cycling paths suitable for even the youngest members of the family!
+It is possible to cycle traffic-free in London though, so check our nine family-friendly cycling paths suitable for even the youngest members of the family!

 Richmond Park is one of the most child-friendly parks in London with several family bike ride options.
 It’s less manicured than the Central London parks, like Hyde Park and Regent’s Park, but on the other hand, you get to see wild deer roaming freely!